 The MAN A95 (ND323F) is a fully-low-floor, rear-engined double-decker city bus chassis built by MAN Truck & Bus.
 As part of the MAN NDxx3F line of bus chassis, they are built only for right-hand drive markets.

 A special 3-door, 2-staircase MAN Lion’s City DD L Concept Bus was commissioned by the Land Transport Authority (LTA) to investigate the feasibility of introducing such double-deck buses on Singapore roads.
-Bearing the registration plate SG5999Z, the bus previously underwent a six-month revenue service trial with Tower Transit Singapore from March to September 2017, and is commence trials with SBS Transit in the near future.
+Bearing the registration plate SG5999Z, the bus is undergoing revenue service trials with SBS Transit on Bus Service 7.
+It previously underwent a six-month revenue service trial with Tower Transit Singapore from March to September 2017.

 The 12.8-metre long concept bus is built on a MAN A95 chassis and packed with commuter-friendly features such as seats with headrests, USB charging ports, stylish interior lighting and a Passenger Information Display System, that gives real-time information on the next bus-stop along its route, integrated with bus stop announcements.